“Learning for our future”

 Through reflection and prayer students are helped to experience, a deepened relationship with God, good relationships with others, a greater love of the Church, and empowerment to work to create a just world.

 Liturgies, preparation for sacraments, faith celebrations and Parish celebrations play a great part in our families’ experiences of belonging to the community of St.Paul Apostle Parish

 Our Sacramental Program is organised by the Parish and followed up and supported in the classrooms.
 The children prepare for the receiving of the Sacraments at the following level:

-At St. Paul Apostle South, Integrated Inquiry includes –
+At St. Paul Apostle South, STEM includes –

 To assist students to enhance their own and others’ physical, social and emotional wellbeing and to contribute to building healthy, safe and active communities.